 Reach out to a trusted peer.
 It helps to debrief with a mentor and friend.
-Feel free to do this over a glass of wine.
+Feel free to do this over an ice cream sundae, a long walk, or a good meal.
 Vent, but also listen for the root causes for this bad meeting.
-Sometimes, reflecting with a peer who can ask good questions will reveal something that could have been done to prevent it, other times not.
-Remind yourself of all the things you love about your job—decisions made in the heat of the moment are rarely the best.
+Sometimes, reflecting with a peer who can ask good questions will reveal a lesson learned and a potential path forward.

 Website collaboration with Courtland Consulting | Sitemap | Staff Login